Heckie75/eQ-3-radiator-thermostat/README.md

  vacation <yy-mm-dd> <hh:mm> <temp>             - Activates vacation mode until date and time and temperature in °C
                                                   yy-mm-dd: until date, e.g. 17-03-31
                                                   hh:mm: until time where minutes must be 00 or 30, e.g. 23:30
                                                   temp: 5.0 to 29.5 in intervals of 0.5°C, e.g. 19.5
+ vacation <hhh> <temp>                          - Activates vacation mode for given period in hours and temperature in °C
+                                                  hh: Period in hours
+                                                  temp: 5.0 to 29.5 in intervals of 0.5°C, e.g. 19.5
  timer <day>                                    - Reads timer for given day timer <day> <base> <hh:mm> <temp> <hh:mm> ...  - Sets timer for given day and up to 7 events with temperature and time